How to Get Into a Spooky Mood: 14 Scary Things to Do

 his great black banner on my cowering skull.

 Sometimes the easiest way to give yourself a fright is to pop in a movie.
-Get the house really dark.
+Scary movies are a classic spooky mood setter!
+Be sure that your home is really dark.
 Huddle close on the couch.
 During an intense, quiet moment, jump and yell "Eek!" very loudly.
 Once everyone's hearts have settled back down, finish the movie.

-Movies to chill your bones—not meant for the little ones.
-So, wait til it gets really late to watch these:
+These are not meant for the little pumpkins.
+So wait till it gets really late to watch these.

 "Listen to the night wind as it whispers your name,